 We headed back into the main arena, found some seats with a decent view and watched the afternoon’s dressage tests.
 Friday was much the same.
 We headed in early to avoid any traffic or crowds and get a good seat.
 But this is what I loved most about Badminton – casually strolling around and walking into none other than 2 time Olympic Gold medalist Ingrid Klimke!
 I couldn’t believe that she was standing in front of me, laughing and joking with who I can only guess was her groom.
 Before I had even realized it I had squeaked in a high pitched voice “excuse me Ingrid, would you mind if I got a photo with you?!”

 I even shocked myself.
 You’d think I had swallowed a small child – where did that voice come out of?!
-BF said it was obvious I was nervous.
+It was obvious I was nervous.
 Who wouldn’t be, it’s Ingrid bloody Klimke!!
 She was very kind and gracious and entertained my request.
 To think she was only a few hours away from riding her test!

 After lunch and still bouncing on my high of meeting Eventing Royality that morning, I was delighted to watch Joseph Murphy (team Ireland) warm up.
 He and Sportsfield Othello rode past us and instantly recognizing the tri-colour on his lapel before recognizing who the rider was, I wished him luck.
-BF thought this was hilarious as he had never seen me swoooooon the way I did when Joseph thanked us and continued on his way… “That was Joseph Murphy!!” swoooooooon – I really am not cool in any way.
+I had a bit of a swoooooon as Joseph thanked us and continued on his way… “That was Joseph Murphy!!” swoooooooon – I really am not cool in any way.

 So by then I realized I really needed to get a grip.
 I was there – bucket list item ticked!
 So we took our seats and watched the dressage for the rest of the evening.
 I think everyone can agree the best dressage moment has to go to Jonty Evens and Cooley Rorkes Drift of Team Ireland.
 Scoring 37.2 left him in 3rd place before cross-country day and not only did all of Ireland feel the pride of his achievement, it was clear that he was the crowd’s champion.